“Bleeding Kansas” to “Best Small Town”: Lecompton Ages Gracefully

 More than 500 Kansas towns were eligible for the Best Small Town designation, awarded to those with a population of less than 5,000.
 Lecompton, which had a population of 5,000 before the capital was moved to Topeka, is the smallest among the winners.
 KANSAS!
 Magazine is published quarterly by the Kansas Department of Wildlife, Parks and Tourism.

 For more information, visit the Historic Lecompton website www.lecomptonkansas.com.

 For the media:

-Please contact the staff at the two museums in Lecompton (Tim Rues, Lynn Ward, and Paul Bahnmaier) if you need an expert on the Lecompton Constitution, Bleeding Kansas, Pre-Civil War history, Civil War history, Lecompton history, Christmas ornaments, caring for artifacts, Lane University, James Lane, Sheriff Samuel Jones, Kansas-Nebraska Act, Kansas maps, Oregon Trail, photograph care, etc. by calling Tim Rues at Constitution Hall 785-887-6520 or Paul Bahnmaier or Lynn Ward at the Territorial Capital Museum 785-887-6148.
+Please contact the staff at the two museums in Lecompton (Tim Rues and Paul Bahnmaier) if you need an expert on the Lecompton Constitution, Bleeding Kansas, Pre-Civil War history, Civil War history, Lecompton history, Christmas ornaments, Lane University, James Lane, Sheriff Samuel Jones, Kansas-Nebraska Act, Kansas maps, Oregon Trail, etc. by calling Tim Rues at Constitution Hall 785-887-6520 or Paul Bahnmaier at the Territorial Capital Museum 785-887-6148.